k8stopologyawareschedwg/logtracr/DESIGN.md

 2. NUMA-specific log sink: all the logs from all the logs are filtered by verbosity and some flowID, and grouped by the same flowID.
 A `flowID` would be roughly equivalent to a otel `trace_id`.

 A "flow ID" is any token which is unique per-flow and per-object.
-For example, every pod during a scheduling cycle should have its own uinque flowID.
+For example, every code flow should have its own uinque flowID.
 The value of flowID is not relevant.

 The log packages accepts a Logger implementation that will be used as backing implementation of the traditional klog log calls